-Currently, I have teamed up with the Texas Historical Commission’s (THC) Historic Sites Division to develop laboratory curation procedures for their archaeological collections held at the Curatorial Facility for Artifact Research (CFAR).
+To exit my program at the iSchool, I partnered with the Texas Historical Commission’s (THC) Historic Sites Division to develop laboratory curation procedures for their archaeological collections held at the Curatorial Facility for Artifact Research (CFAR).
 The THC is dedicated to curating their collections and making them widely accessible to researchers and for future exhibition.
-To aid in this goal, I am revising, updating and adding to the CFAR procedures to produce a standardize, accessible, and applicable laboratory procedures manual.This undertaking serves as my Professional Experience Project (Capstone) to exit my graduate program.
+To aid in their goal, I revised, updated and added to the CFAR procedures to produce a standardize, accessible, and applicable laboratory procedures manual.This undertaking served as my Professional Experience Project (Capstone) to exit my graduate program.

-I currently work part-time for the Fontaine Archive as the Media Coordinator and Copyeditor promoting the Archive’s second publication, Trusted Eye: Post-World War II Adventures of a Fearless Art Advocate.
-I assist in all things media and promotion, including community outreach and awareness of the publication.
-(Shameless plug – join us for the upcoming book launch and signing at Umlauf Sculpture Garden & Museum on Monday, May 24th.)
+I recently finished working part-time for the Fontaine Archive as the Media Coordinator and Copyeditor promoting the Archive’s second publication, Trusted Eye: Post-World War II Adventures of a Fearless Art Advocate.
+I assisted in all things media and promotion, including community outreach and awareness of the publication.
+The position culminated in a book launch and signing at Umlauf Sculpture Garden & Museum on Monday, May 24th.

-Upon graduation this May, I am searching for a full-time position within the information industry, including the archaeology, museum, or archival field.
+Upon graduation and the completion of my recent work position, I am searching for a full-time position within the information industry, including the archaeology, museum, or archival field.
 I enjoy collaborative environments that serve the community through public history, and have shaped my professional and academic endeavors around such interests.
 Drop me a line on the Contact Me page if you would like to connect and learn more about my career goals and qualifications, or have an opportunity!